 Blessing of the Roads

-Blessing of the Roads was first coordinated by RoadWise in 1999 as a statewide community road safety awareness campaign run in the lead up to and during the Easter long weekend, when many people travel long distances to visit family, friends or go on holiday.
+Blessing of the Roads was first coordinated by RoadWise in 1999.
+It is a statewide community road safety campaign run in the lead up to and during the Easter long weekend, when many people travel long distances to visit family, friends or holiday destinations.